We thought you deserved some sort of an explanation.

 Does the County Press pay for the food?

-No, we’re still going in anonymously, unannounced and personally paying for all the meals that we review.
+No, we’re still visiting restaurants anonymously, unannounced and personally paying for all the meals that we review.
 If we go to special events where it isn’t a paid-for review, we’ll make that clear just as we do here on the website.

 What venue will be featured in your next review?